setrar/labs/part3/ch7/src/main/java/org/apache/activemq/book/ch7/broker/README.md

 </broker>
 ```

-:round_pushpin: Configure ActiveMQ with security plug-ins using Java
+:round_pushpin: Let's Configure ActiveMQ with the same security plug-ins using Java

 - [ ] In the `broker` folder, create the Java Source Code `Broker.java`